-An entrepreneur that can’t give up control and embrace the concept of leverage is one that will always wonder why their business never grew to the size they envisioned.
+An entrepreneur who can’t give up control and embrace the concept of leverage is one who will always wonder why their business never grew to the size they envisioned.
 At the beginning stages, performing all business tasks on your own probably made sense but as you grow, you have to embrace leverage.
 Only then will you see the exponential growth you always expected.

-Gerrid Smith is CEO of the charity-focused coupon website, Save1.
+Gerrid Smith is the CEO of the charity-focused coupon website, Save1.
 They provide coupons and deals from over 5,000 online stores!
 Each time a coupon is used, they provide a meal to a child in need.
-You can connect with Save1 on Twitter, Facebook and Google+.
+You can connect with Save1 on Twitter, Facebook, and Google+.